-As stated by Robbins (2009), workforce diversity for an organization is defined as a diverse workforce with employees who are different from age, race, gender, ethnicity, and educational profiles.
-Workforce diversity is an important issue for management to be considered for developing new policies and practices or revising the previous ones.
+Robbins (2009) stated that workforce diversity for an organization is defined as a diverse workforce with employees different from age, race, gender, ethnicity, and educational profiles.
+Workforce diversity is an essential issue for management to be considered for developing new policies and practices or revising the previous ones.

 Normally, diversity is seen in a specific way, and most issues such as race or gender dissimilarities and their connections with laws help give them safe status.
-Many researchers have defined diversity more broadly, suggesting that individuals can be influenced in the form of style of their thinking and how they behave and work through a well-directed ethnic and cultural diversity management system (Robbins, 2009).
+Many researchers have defined diversity more broadly, suggesting that individuals can be influenced in their thinking style and how they behave and work through a well-directed ethnic and cultural diversity management system (Robbins, 2009).

-Emirates Group, established in Dubai, is an extremely cost-effective organization with above 50,000 employees and just about US$18.4 billion turnovers.
-Dnata and Emirates are the airlines constituting the Emirates group; Dnata provides air services throughout the world while Emirates airline is an international award-winning airline.
+Emirates Group, established in Dubai, is an extremely cost-effective organization with above 50,000 employees and just about US$18.4 billion in turnovers.
+Dnata and Emirates are the airlines constituting the Emirates group; Dnata provides air services worldwide, while Emirates airline is an award-winning international airline.

-At this time, Emirates is providing air services in almost six continents and to above 125 destinations on a current fleet of 180 extensive and broad airplanes.
+At this time, Emirates provides air services in almost six continents and above 125 destinations on a current fleet of 180 extensive and broad aeroplanes.

 For continuing the achievements and accomplishments of the Emirates group, it is necessary to employ high-class people who can easily take advantage of working and living in an international and up-to-date city that is contributing to providing the most attractive ways of living.
 The employees of the Emirates belong to almost 160 nations.

-They are offered tax-free incomes, different packages, and further benefits and at the same time an opportunity to improve themselves to promote and extend their relationship with the Emirates group (Emirates, 2016).
+They are offered tax-free incomes, different packages, and further benefits and at the same time and opportunity to improve themselves to promote and extend their relationship with the Emirates group (Emirates, 2016).

-It is essential to recognize Dubai's demographics to understand the variety and multiplicity of doing a job in Dubai.
-The population in 2012, according to the census governed by the statistic center of Dubai, is 2.1 Million, out of which UAE nationals are only 25% of the total population.
+It is essential to recognize Dubai’s demographics to understand the variety and multiplicity of doing a job in Dubai.
+The population in 2012, according to the census governed by the statistic centre of Dubai, was 2.1 Million, out of which UAE nationals are only 25% of the total population.

 To search for the right employees for the job, the recruiters regularly travel around the world.
-The recruitment strategy’s main constituent includes how fluent a person is in a particular language required to go with a definite zone's demographics.
-For example, a flight going from Dubai to ant city of Brazil must include crew members who are aware of the Portuguese language.
+The recruitment strategy’s main constituent includes how fluent a person is in a particular language required to go with a definite zone’s demographics.
+For example, a flight going from Dubai to ant city of Brazil must include crewmembers aware of the Portuguese language.

 In this situation, multicultural employees with diverse ethnic backgrounds play an important part in devising human resource strategies and achieving performance targets from these employees.

-As discussed previously, the proposed research's primary aim is to evaluate the strategic human resource management of ethnic and culturally diverse workforce in the airline industry of Dubai, which is a well-known diverse region.
-The Case study of Emirates Airline is selected for this research for the reasons stated in the previous section.
+As discussed previously, the proposed research’s primary aim is to evaluate the strategic human resource management of ethnic and culturally diverse workforce in Dubai’s airline industry, a well-known diverse region.
+The Case study of Emirates Airlines is selected for this research for the reasons stated in the previous section.